CityofSantaMonica/SalarySchedules.Client/data/README.md

 }
 ```

-The salary schedule then has an array of bargaining units, e.g.
+The salary schedule then has an array of bargaining units.

 ```javascript
 "BargainingUnits": [{